chem-274-A-master/problem-set-3/rubric.md

 # Problem Set 3 Python Rubric

-This portion of the Problem Set will be graded out of 10 points and is worth 4% of your total grade.
+This portion of the Problem Set will be graded out of 10 points.

 <table width="100%">
     <tr>